OpenTechSchool/python-data-intro/index.md

 Welcome to Introduction to Data Processing with Python.
 In this workshop we will take you through the fundamentals of working with text and other types of data with Python.
 After the workshop you'll know how to use Python to process files, extract information from the data in those files, and reprocess the data into different formats.

 We only expect you to know a little Python, just the things covered in the [Introduction to Programming](http://opentechschool.github.com/python-beginners/en/index.html) workshop.
 You definitely do not need to know a lot.
-You will need Python 3+ installed, the [Introduction to Programming](http://opentechschool.github.com/python-beginners/en/index.html) course uses that version (and contains instructions on how to install it.)

 ## What we'll do today